-As a result of the current Covid-19 coronavirus pandemic which has affected over 161 countries around the world and counting, many governments have imposed travel restrictions and entry bans until the virus can be contained at a planetary level.
+As a result of the current Covid-19 coronavirus pandemic which has affected over 210 countries and territories around the world, many governments have imposed travel restrictions and entry bans until the virus can be contained at a planetary level.

 Travel Bans and Visa Revocations

 Many countries have issued travel bans and have even revoked existing visas to citizens and visitors of most affected countries, including China, Italy, Iran, South Korea, Spain, Germany, and France to avoid risk of exposure and spread of the highly contagious disease.
 Other countries who have not imposed any travel restriction have opted instead to place travellers in a 14-day quarantine, or require a 14-day self-isolation.

 - China has been in quarantine for nearly three weeks, and has been subjected to strict travel bans from most of the world, including most of the Schengen area, Armenia, Australia, India, Iraq, Indonesia, Japan, Kazakhstan, Kuwait, Malaysia, Maldives, Micronesia, Mongolia, New Zealand, Philippines, Russia, Singapore, Sri Lanka, Taiwan, Turkey, United States, Vietnam, Samoa, Russia, Czech Republic, and Italy.

 - Italy is in emergency lockdown with a strict quarantine.
 Many countries have issued a travel ban on Italy, including India, El Salvador, Malaysia, Singapore, Indonesia and Israel.

 - Israel has also announced a worldwide ban, issuing a 14-day quarantine on all visitors and returning citizens.
 Although this time period has passed, the lockdown is still in motion.